- Africa, Middle East & North Africa

 - Student Year

 - College of Arts and Letters, College of Engineering, College of Science, Keough School of Global Affairs, Mendoza College of Business

 Located on the Atlantic coast in the north-west, Rabat serves as the modern capital of Morocco.
 The city retains the rich history of the ancient monuments and archaeological sites interspersed with the architecture, decorative arts, gardens, and public spaces that create a balance with the urban plan of a modern city.
-You can choose to participate in one of the following thematic programs in Rabat: Field Studies in Journalism and New Media, Migration and Transnational Identity, or Multiculturalism and Human Rights.
+You can choose to participate in one of the following thematic programs in Rabat: Migration and Transnational Identity or Multiculturalism and Human Rights.

-In each thematic track, you will have the opportunity to explore other areas of Morocco to experience the diversity of peoples and cultures as well as both rural and urban life in Morocco.
+In both thematic tracks, you will have the opportunity to explore other areas of Morocco to experience the diversity of peoples and cultures as well as both rural and urban life in Morocco.
 With visits to NGOs and local and international associations, you’ll explore Morocco’s history, indigenous industries, development issues, environmental problems, cultural diversity, and interactions between Berbers, Jews, and Arabs.
-The culmination of your study will be either an internship or independent study/writing project in which you pursue original research on a topic of thematic interest within a Moroccan context.
+The culmination of your study will be either an internship or independent study in which you pursue original research on a topic of thematic interest within a Moroccan context.